 A note to remind all who have a jug choked gun; YOU CAN SAFELY SHOOT ROUND BALLS IN THE GUN!
 I would never perform any procedure which would make a firearm dangerous either.
 Another one of the positive things about jug choking is that in a LOT of cases, it makes round balls group better.
 Thanks.

-9-5 Due to customer demand, I've decided to start producing David Crockett Rifle locks for sale.
+11-7 Due to customer demand, I've decided to start producing David Crockett Rifle locks for sale.
 The lock is 5.5" by 1" wide, with unbridled frizzen.The lock is Germanic style with a FINELY detailed frizzen spring.
 Go to Crockett page for a nice photo of the lock.
 The example shows a finely hand polished lock, though the commercial version will be in standard, fine-matte sandblast finish.
-Locks will be $215...call now to order yours!
-Production will begin in about 2-3 weeks.
-I'll get one finished and photographed soon!
+Locks are $215...call now to order yours!
+Have a few locks built for your next fine longrifle!!

 As of 7/28, shipping price has increased to $65 except for short versions of Northwest guns.
 FedEx used to have a length limit of 60 inches for "oversize" packages.
 My boxes are 59" and they just decreased the length limit to 48" and extra charges.